Scouts BSA are going to build fires. That is pretty much a given. So they should be trained to use fire safely.

 This certification grants a Scout the right to carry matches and build campfires.
 The Scout must show his Scout leader, or someone designated by his leader, that he understands his responsibility to do the following:

-- I have read, understand and use fire safety rules from the Boy Scout Handbook.
+- I have read, understand and use fire safety rules from the Scouts BSA Handbook.

 - I will build a campfire only when necessary and when I have the necessary permits (regulations vary by locality).